flashwing-04/showtime-website-project-archive/content/ss23/master/m3-intu/_index.md

 Content must be carefully curated, focusing on didactical enhancement and a clear and comprehensive structure to improve the students' learning experience.
  A well-designed curriculum, with a balance of theory and practical application, enables students to connect new knowledge with existing understanding, facilitates a deeper understanding of the subject matter, and fosters critical thinking.

 Finally, intu acknowledges the importance of reflection and personal understanding in learning.
-That’s why it’s important to allow students to note their explanations and connecting thoughts without interrupting the learning process,stimulating a deeper understanding of the learning material.
+That’s why it’s important to allow students to note their explanations and connecting thoughts without interrupting the learning process, stimulating a deeper understanding of the learning material.
 {{</section>}}

 {{<section title="The Team">}}